vihdamarques/plsql-azure/README.md

 # plsql-azure

-PL/SQL package to handle some of Microsoft Azure functionalities.
+PL/SQL package to handle some of Microsoft Azure features via web service.
 New features are going to be added on demand.
 Feel free to pull request enhancements.

 ## Requirements

 This package requires [Oracle APEX 5.1+](http://apex.oracle.com) installed in database since it uses the packages: APEX_STRING and APEX_JSON.

-## Current Functionalities
+## Current Features

 * Key Vault
   * Get Secret